 Do you want participate in the Pope’s Worldwide Prayer Network?

-The “Way of the Heart” is the way of the Pope’s Worldwide Prayer Network—The Apostleship of Prayer.
-It is a way which draws our heart to be nearer to the Heart of Jesus, to align our hearts with His heart’s sentiments, desires and yearnings.
+The “Way of the Heart” is the formation program of the Pope’s Worldwide Prayer Network—The Apostleship of Prayer.
+It is a program which draws our heart to be nearer to the Heart of Jesus, to align our hearts with His heart’s sentiments, desires and yearnings.
 It invites us to unite ourselves to the mission which Jesus received from the Father.
-Being friends of Jesus, deeply united to Him, perceiving His joys and sufferings for the world, this way leads us to commit ourselves with Him to take up the challenges that confront humanity and the mission of the Church.
-Every month the Pope articulates these challenges through his intentions, and his intentions helps us to understand the mission of Christ in our day.
+Being friends of Jesus, deeply united to Him, perceiving His joys and sufferings for the world, the program leads us to commit ourselves with Him to take up the challenges that confront humanity and the mission of the Church.
+Every month the Pope articulates these challenges through his intentions, and his intentions help us to understand the mission of Christ in our day.
 The “Way of the Heart” helps us, then, to recognize the challenges of the world with the eyes of Jesus, to mobilize us each month, docile to the Holy Spirit, for prayer and service.
-It is thus that this way transforms us daily and deeper into praying-apostles and disciple-missionaries, for a mission of compassion in the world.
+It is thus that the program transforms us daily and deeper into praying-apostles and disciple-missionaries, for a mission of compassion in the world.

 1. In the beginning there was Love